iis-esslingen/rover_benchmark/README.md

 #### Parameters:

--  `--base_data_path`: Specifies the base directory of the dataset sequence.
+-  `base_data_path`: Specifies the base directory of the dataset sequence.
--  `--ground_truth_path`: Path to the ground truth file for the selected dataset sequence.
+-  `ground_truth_path`: Path to the ground truth file for the selected dataset sequence.
 -  `output_path`: Directory where the resulting trajectories will be stored.

 To test DROID-SLAM in RGBD mode (Camera D435i), add the flag `--depth`, for Stereo mode (Camera T265) add `--stereo`.